Accepts Healthy Volunteers

 The disease, disorder, syndrome, illness, or injury that is being studied.

 Problem: Today there is no clinically available treatment for peanut allergy.
 Oral Immunotherapy (OIT) studies have shown promising results, particularly in younger children (<4 years).
-Intervention: Peanut OIT in children aged >1 and <4 years with peanut allergy (clinical symptoms at peanut challenge and IgE >0.1 kU /l to peanut and/or Ara h 2).
+Intervention: Peanut OIT in children aged 1-3 years with peanut allergy (clinical symptoms at peanut challenge and IgE >0.1 kU /l to peanut and/or Ara h 2).
 Comparison: Three groups are compared.
 Peanut allergic children are randomized 2:1 to group 1 (active OIT) or group 2 (control).
-Group 3 consists of age-matched healthy controls: Group 1; Children with peanut allergy receiving peanut OIT, slow up-dosing, 40-60 weeks, until the maintenance dose 286 mg peanut protein.
-Three years' treatment.
-Group 2; Age-matched children with peanut allergy who do not undergo OIT peanut.
-Peanut challenge one and three years after inclusion.
-Group 3; Healthy, non-allergic, age-matched children.
-No challenges are performed in this group.
-Inclusion of study subjects: A review of samples sent to the Karolinska University Laboratory for IgE-ab responses to peanut/Ara h 2 for children in the Stockholm area aged 1-<4 years is used for identification of potential participants to whom a letter is sent with information about the study.
+Group 3 consists of age-matched healthy controls: Group 1; Children with peanut allergy receiving peanut OIT, slow up-dosing, 40-60 weeks, until the maintenance dose 285 mg peanut protein.
+Three years' treatment. (n=50 patients) Group 2; Age-matched children with peanut allergy who do not undergo OIT peanut.
+Peanut challenge one and three years after inclusion. (n=25 patients) Group 3; Healthy, non-allergic, age-matched children.
+No challenges are performed in this group. (n=30 patients) Group 4; Children not reacting at the baseline peanut challenge (n=X patients) Inclusion of study subjects: A review of samples sent to the Karolinska University Laboratory for IgE-ab responses to peanut/Ara h 2 for children in the Stockholm area aged 1-3 years is used for identification of potential participants to whom a letter is sent with information about the study.
 The families are randomized 2:1 to OIT or control group, group 1 or group 2.
 Children without allergies, healthy Controls (group 3), will be identified through the day surgery at Astrid Lindgren's Children's Hospital.
-Outcomes: The primary outcome is defined as sustained unresponsiveness to 775 mg peanut protein (cumulative dose) at an open oral peanut challenge 4 weeks after 3 years of OIT was stopped (group 1 and 2).
+If children are included in the study but they do not not react at the baseline peanutchallenge, they will not have any intervention (are not eligible to randomisation) and will have a follow-up after 1+3 years (without peanut challenges), group 4.
+Outcomes: The primary outcome is defined as sustained unresponsiveness to 750 mg peanut protein (cumulative dose) at an open oral peanut challenge after 3 years of OIT+4 weeks of avoidance (group 1 and 2).
 Secondary outcomes are adverse events among peanut allergic children with/without OIT treatment (group 1 and 2), and changes in quality of life parameters and immunological markers (group, 1, 2, 3).

 Active Comparator: OIT peanut